Press Freedom Day: South Asian media faces increasing curbs | DW | 03.05.2021

 "We need it to ensure the digital safety of our people," said Huq.

 Meanwhile, the outlook for journalists in Pakistan is not much brighter.
-Prime Minister Imran Khan claims that the media in Pakistan enjoys more freedom than in the United Kingdom, but many media professionals refute that.
+Prime Minister Imran Khan has said that the media in Pakistan enjoys more freedom than in the United Kingdom, but many media professionals refute that claim.

 Pakistan was ranked 145th on the World Press Freedom Index this year, slipping further from its former rank of 142.